solo-io/workshops/gloo/gloo/README.md

 kubectl -n bookinfo  apply -f https://raw.githubusercontent.com/istio/istio/1.7.3/samples/bookinfo/platform/kube/bookinfo.yaml kubectl delete deployment reviews-v1 reviews-v3 -n bookinfo
 ```
-Book info app has 3 versions of a micro-service called reviews, let's keep only the versions 2 of the reviews micro-service for this tutorial, we will add the other versions later.
+Book info app has 3 versions of a micro-service called reviews, let's keep only the version 2 of the reviews micro-service for this tutorial, we will add the other versions later.

-Gloo uses a discovery mechanism to create Upstreams automatically, Upstreams can be created manually too using CRDs.
+Gloo uses a discovery mechanism to create Upstreams automatically, but Upstreams can be created manually too using CRDs.
-After a few seconds, Gloo will discover the newly created service and create a corresponding Upstream called: **bookinfo-productpage-9080** (namespace-service-port), to verify that the upstream got created run the following command:
+After a few seconds, Gloo will discover the newly created service and create a corresponding Upstream called  **bookinfo-productpage-9080** (namespace-service-port).

+To verify that the upstream got created run the following command:

 ```bash
 until glooctl get upstream bookinfo-productpage-9080 2> /dev/null